onedr0p/cluster-template/README.md

 ### ➕ Adding a node to your cluster

-At some point you might want to expand your cluster to run more workloads and/or improve the reliability by adding more nodes.
+At some point you might want to expand your cluster to run more workloads and/or improve the reliability of your cluster.
 Keep in mind it is recommended to have an **odd number** of control plane nodes for quorum reasons.

 You don't need to re-bootstrap the cluster to add new nodes.
 Follow these steps: